wagtail/wagtail/docs/topics/snippets.md

     ]
 ```

+If you use the other mixins, make sure to apply `LockableMixin` after the other mixins, but before the `RevisionMixin` (in left-to-right order).
+For example, with `DraftStateMixin` and `RevisionMixin`, the correct inheritance of the model would be `class MyModel(DraftStateMixin, LockableMixin, RevisionMixin)`.
+There is a system check to enforce the ordering of the mixins.

 The `LockableMixin` includes additional fields that need to be added to your database table.
 Make sure to run the `makemigrations` and `migrate` management commands after making the above changes to apply the changes to your database.

 Locking and unlocking a snippet instance requires `lock` and `unlock` permissions on the snippet model, respectively.
 For models with `LockableMixin` applied, Wagtail automatically creates the corresponding `lock` and `unlock` permissions and display them in the 'Groups' area of the Wagtail admin interface.
 For more details on how to configure the permission, see [](permissions).